codebards/policies/abuse/index.md

 ---
-title: Code Bards Restricted Use Policy
+title: Restricted Use Policy | Code Bards
 description: It is not okay to use Code Bards products for these restricted purposes.
 ---

 # Use Restrictions

-*Last updated: March 18, 2021*
+*Last updated: March 24, 2021*

 We are proud to provide products* built with your well-being in mind, and we do it with all our heart.
 We also recognize that however good the maker’s intentions, technology can amplify the ability to cause great harm.
 That’s why we’ve established this policy.
 We feel an ethical obligation to counter such harm: both in terms of dealing with instances where Code Bards is used (and abused) to further such harm, and to state unequivocally that the products we make at Code Bards are not safe havens for people who wish to commit such harm.
 If you have an account with any of our products, you can’t use them for any of the restricted purposes listed below.
 If we find out you are, [we will take action](how-we-handle/index.md).